Geod24/slacklib/README.md

 # Slacklib

-Simple Vibe.d based library to write Slack bots
+Simple Vibe.d based library to write Slack bots using the [RTM API](https://api.slack.com/rtm).
+Slack also offers the [Events API](https://api.slack.com/events-api) which this does not support.

 ## Dependency